Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles: Introduction

-Naturally, FCFS is only one of many potential policies for reservations. \citet{schepperle2007agent,schepperle2008traffic} allowed vehicles to bid for priority: in addition to reservation requests, vehicles would also communicate a willingness to pay and received priority access accordingly.
+Naturally, FCFS is only one of many potential policies for reservations. \citet{schepperle2007agent,schepperle2008traffic} allowed vehicles to bid for priority: in addition to reservation requests, vehicles could also communicate their willingness-to-pay and receive priority access accordingly.
 The authors found that auctions reduced delay weighted by vehicle value-of-time, and \citet{vasirani2010market} found similar results for a network of intersections. \citet{carlino2013auction} used system bids to further improve the efficiency of auctions.
-However, \citet{levin2015intersection} found that high value-of-time vehicles could become trapped behind low value-of-time vehicles, making it difficult to realize higher travel time savings for high-bidding vehicles.
+However, \citet{levin2015intersection} found that high value-of-time vehicles could become trapped behind low value-of-time vehicles, making it difficult to achieve higher travel time savings for high-bidding vehicles.

 Several efforts have focused on more microscopic vehicle trajectory optimization formulations to control AVs at traffic intersections. \citet{gregoire2013back} developed a cooperative motion-planning algorithm using a path velocity decomposition to optimally coordinate vehicles while preventing collisions. \citet{de2015autonomous} integrated a priority-based assignment into autonomous intersection simulation. \citet{altche2016analysis} developed a Mixed-Integer Linear Programming (MILP) formulation to coordinate vehicles through intersections.
 In this model, the IM decides when AVs enter the intersection and at which speed.
 The authors discretized time and tracked vehicle movement in continuous space variables. \citet{zhang2016optimal,zhang2017decentralized} focused on the decentralized control of traffic intersections based on First-In-First-Out (FIFO) conditions and considered fuel consumption, throughput and turning movements.
 This framework was extended by \citet{malikopoulos2018decentralized} proposed a decentralized energy-optimal control framework for connected and automated vehicles.
 Vehicle separation is ensured by rear-end and lateral collision avoidance constraints and the authors prove the existence of a nonempty solution space.